EricssonResearch/dnt/doc/notification.md

-# R2DTWO notifications
+# DNT notifications

-R2DTWO supports observability by sending notifications to collection points.
+DNT supports observability by sending notifications to collection points.
 OAM can also provide similar information by directing OAM replies to an specific collector point.
 The main difference is that OAM replies are always generated in a response to an OAM message (like *ping*), while notifications can be generated periodically or triggered by events or trigger messages.

 ## Notification framework operation

 The Notification framework needs a stream named *notification_session* in the configuration file.
 The notifications are sent according to the pipeline defined by the *notification_session*.
-While this supports using any actions supported by R2DTWO pipelines, we suggest the following usage scenarios:
+While this supports using any actions supported by DNT pipelines, we suggest the following usage scenarios:

 * New stream specifically for notifications.
 In this case a DetNet stream is defined for the notification messages, possibly with replication at the source and elimination at the destination.
 Note that all intermediate nodes must be aware of this session.
 In this case path selection and redundancy are handled by the DetNet stream.
 * Use a management network.
 A simpler method is to use the management network for sending the notification messages.
 In this case all messages are sent out-of-band, in a best effort manner.
 Sending on multiple paths may still be possible even in this case.
 Such an example is given in the */getting_started/scenario_notification*: when 2 paths are available through 2 different interfaces, we can send the messages on both.
 De-duplication is still possible at higher level since each message is identified by a *notif_seq* (and a *notif_fragment*) field.
 The notification receiver example (in */json_receiver*) shows how to implement the high level elimination.